livewire/livewire/docs/downloads.md

 </div>
 ```

-Just like in a Laravel controller, you can use the storage facade to trigger downloads as well:
+Just like in a Laravel controller, you can also use the `Storage` facade to initiate downloads:

 ```php
 public function download()